Juliet-Simpson/Find-A-Bible-Quote/README.md

 * On reviewing the quotes that they have added a user thinks that they would like to update the theme they have given a quote.

-* A user enters a quote then realises that they have made a mistake in the quoting of the text or attribution.
+* A user enters a quote then realises that they have made a mistake in the quoting of the text.
+They would like to correct this.

 * A user recalls commenting on a quote they particularly liked and would like to look at it again.